 Stonefish is one of many tools our NOC uses to monitor our applications from a security and performance point of view.
 It is built into a dashboard that alerts staff of sophisticated attacks in real time.
 While Stonefish blocks DDoS attacks automatically, it is also configured to alert for anomalies, which engages our NOC specialists to investigate and take action.

-DDoS mitigation is included with every one of our service plans.
+DDoS mitigation is included in every one of our service plans.
 Customers can access our NOC personnel for DDoS assistance by phone or email 24 x 7 x 365.
 Enhanced support and escalations for DDoS attacks do not require specialized security service rates or tiers, including proactive mitigation and customer support in the case of DDoS ransom.

-As one of the largest global content delivery networks, that processes between 10–15% of all Internet traffic, we defend against and mitigate DDoS attacks against thousands of customer websites daily.
+As one of the largest global content delivery networks that processes between 10–15% of all Internet traffic, we defend against and mitigate DDoS attacks against thousands of customer websites daily.

 DDoS mitigation is only one layer in an effective security defense, but it remains an essential one.
 We built Stonefish to automatically defend our customer’s web applications from layer 3 and 4 attacks by integrating an intelligent software stack on our massive network edge that can detect and mitigate these threats.
 Working in conjunction with our service teams, customers have proactive DDoS support that can work with them to block 99% of denial of service attacks, from both the network and transport layer.